-Palestinian dead as Israel shells Gaza after officer wounded
+Israeli shelling kills Gaza militant after officer wounded

 - 2-for-1: Total lunar eclipse comes with supermoon bonus VIEW

+This week, Israel is to allow Qatar to transfer a third batch of funds for Hamas to pay salaries for civil servants, but Prime Minister Benjamin Netanyahu has linked the cash injection with calm in the border area.

-For months, Hamas has held weekly protests along the border, driven largely by economic hardship caused by the 11-year Israeli-Egyptian blockade of Gaza.
+For months, Hamas has held weekly protests along several sections of the Gaza-Israel perimeter fence, driven largely by economic hardship caused by the 11-year Israeli-Egyptian blockade of Gaza.

+Qatar, a go-between for Hamas and Israel, is trying to mitigate the crisis in Gaza and consequently quieting the protests to prevent an all-out war between Gaza militants and Israel.

+Since they were launched in March, more than 185 Palestinians were killed in the demonstrations.
+An Israeli soldier was shot dead in July by a Gaza sniper.